babageek/Babayaga-Cookbook/sites/all/modules/contrib/search_api/contrib/search_api_views/README.txt

 ------------------------
 This module defines the "More like this" feature (feature key: "search_api_mlt") that search service classes can implement.
-With a server supporting this, you can use the "More like this" contextual filter to display a list of items related to a given item (usually, nodes similar to the node currently viewed).
+With a server supporting this, you can use the „More like this“ contextual filter to display a list of items related to a given item (usually, nodes similar to the node currently viewed).

 For developers: